CumulusNetworks/docs/content/version/cumulus-linux-31/Layer-3-Features/Border-Gateway-Protocol---BGP.md

 useful when routing for the Internet.
 For example, unlike link-state protocols, BGP typically waits for a duration of `advertisement-interval` seconds between sending consecutive updates to a neighbor.
-This ensures that an unstable neighbor flapping routes won’t be propagated throughout the network.
+This ensures that an unstable neighbor flapping routes won't be propagated throughout the network.
 By default, this is set to 0 seconds for both eBGP and iBGP sessions, which allows for very fast convergence.
 You can modify this as follows: